 Doing exercise in a mindful state gives the individual the benefits of both meditation and physical exercise.
 Practices such as yoga and tai chi and provide this perfect blend of mental stillness and physical activity.

 This type of meditation is a great choice for those who have difficulty sitting still and struggle with traditional meditation.
 It requires just enough concentration to keep the conscious mind focused on the present moment, and helps you feel more connected to your body.

 During walking meditations, you focus on each part of your body as it moves, and on the sensory information from the environment – the sound of the birds in the trees, the waves crashing on the shore, the wind blowing through your hair, etc.

-This is also a great choice for those who need a more active type of meditation, and there’s no better place to enjoy a walking meditation than in the gorgeous natural surroundings here in the Hamptons!
+This is also a great choice for those who need a more active type of meditation for addiction recovery, and there’s no better place to enjoy a walking meditation than in the gorgeous natural surroundings here in the Hamptons!

 8. Eating Meditation

 Eating is something many people take for granted.
 We may sit down and enjoy a meal, but our attention is usually on something else as we eat – a magazine, a conversation, a cell phone.
 It can be a delightful new experience to put one hundred percent of your attention on your food, eating slowly and deliberately, noticing the nuances of taste and texture.

 Learning to be more mindful while eating is particularly useful for individuals who struggle with weight problems, eating disorders, and those who use food as a coping mechanism for the stresses of addiction.
 For everyone else, mindful eating simply helps you learn to enjoy your food with greater awareness and pleasure.

 One of the best aspects of meditation for addiction recovery is that virtually anyone can find a method that fits into his or her lifestyle.
 At The Dunes, we encourage our residents to explore a variety of relaxation and meditation techniques to find the ones they like the most.